-The Collection for the control of th 2021 The following transactions occurred with related parties, excluding controlled entities: \$'000 \$'000 Sale of goods and services Transactions are in relation to the provision of goods and services by the University for events staged by the entity. - 21 Transactions are in relation to the provision of goods and services by the University in relation to a Joint Venture by the entity. - 9 Purchase of goods and services Transactions are in relation to the provision of goods and services for IT operations of the university. - - Transactions are in relation to the provision of goods and services for events staged by the university. - 349
+The falls with the section of the selected marking and with selected marking and with selected marking.
+2022 2021 The following transactions occurred with related parties, excluding controlled entities: \$'000 \$'000 Sale of goods and services Transactions are in relation to the provision of goods and services by the University for events staged by the entity. - 21 Transactions are in relation to the provision of goods and services by the University in relation to a Joint Venture by the entity. - 9 Purchase of goods and services Transactions are in relation to the provision of goods and services for IT operations of the university. - - Transactions are in relation to the provision of goods and services for events staged by the university. - 349